dasinlsb/service-computing/simple-web/README.md

 yarn start
 ```

-The you can visit the page on browser
+The you can visit the application on browser